luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 ## New libraries and functions

-We have added the [vector library](https://rfcs.luau.org/vector-library.html) to construct and work with out native `vector` type.
+We have added the [vector library](https://rfcs.luau.org/vector-library.html) to construct and work without native `vector` type.

 Before this, the type was available, but the embedder had to provide construction and methods to work with it.
 It also meant that it lacked built-in call optimizations for common methods.